Saint Andrew's School (California): Character

 Saint Andrew's believes character education is a fundamental piece of the Pre-Kindergarten through grade eight education experience.
 It is during these formative years that children embrace and develop the core values, or skills for life, they will need throughout their teen and adult years.
 Good character is modeled, discussed, and taught during advisories, in the classroom, in chapel, and all around campus.
 The Six Pillars of Character (Trustworthiness, Respect, Responsibility, Fairness, Caring, Citizenship) serve as the school's character education curriculum.

-Technology

-Technology is integrated throughout the school curriculum.
-The school features a 1:1 iPad program.
-Each student is assigned a unique email address that is part of a closed network.

 Athletics

 Saint Andrew's is a member of the Diocese of San Jose Catholic Athletic League - Central Division.
 The school supports boys and girls Basketball, Volleyball, and flag Football in grades 5-8.
 Additionally, the school's Physical Education program exposes children to multiple types of sports.
 In the PE course, each week students in grades 6-8 participate in the unique Race Across the Country Program.